andrewstokes/monteliblobber/README.md

 ### Malware and Process Memory

-I've used Monteliblobber to quickly process stings that have been dumped from static binaries or process memory.
+I've used Monteliblobber to quickly process stings that have been dumped from unpacked malware, static binaries, or process memory.

 ## Operational Security